frlinw/restinfront/README.md

     // .get(url: string)
     await this.plans.get()
     // Some flags are mutated during the fetch operation:
-    // this.plans.getProgressing
-    // this.plans.getSucceeded
+    // this.plans.$state.get.inprogress
-    // this.plans.getSucceededOnce
+    // this.plans.$state.get.success
-    // this.plans.getFailed
+    // this.plans.$state.get.failure

     if (this.id) {
       // Get the existing user if there is an id in the URL
       // .get(url: string)
       await this.user.get(this.id)
       // Some flags are mutated during the fetch operation:
-      // this.user.getProgressing
-      // this.user.getSucceeded
+      // this.user.$state.get.inprogress
-      // this.user.getSucceededOnce
+      // this.user.$state.get.success
-      // this.user.getFailed
+      // this.user.$state.get.failure
-      // this.user.saveProgressing
+      // this.user.$state.save.inprogress
-      // this.user.saveSucceeded
+      // this.user.$state.save.success
-      // this.user.saveFailed
+      // this.user.$state.save.failure
     }
   },